dmitrykuzmenkov/jext/README.md

 ### update(data)
 - *data* - object to update and rerender current loaded template's DOM.

-### set(key, value)
-Alias for update method.
-But apply key of variable and its value to easy update only what you need to.

 ### remove()
 This method removes rendered element from DOM tree.